Quantifying Implantation Induced Damage and Point Defects with Multislice Electron Ptychography

-The Si peak phase standard deviation, $\sigma$\textsubscript{P}, maximum and minimum occur at implantation depths of 40 and 120 nm, respectively, as shown in \textbf{Figure \ref{ptychoreconstruct}d}.
-The trend is consistent with the standard deviation of the displacements of Si away from their column depth-averaged position, $\sigma$\textsubscript{D}, \textbf{Figure \ref{ptychoreconstruct}e}.
-Notably, up to an implantation depth of 40 nm, $\sigma$\textsubscript{D} is roughly constant, 2.53 $\pm$ 0.12 pm, and aligns with the damage profile from TRIM calculations (\textbf{\textbf{Figure \ref{ptychoreconstruct}g}}).
-Over the next 80 nm of implantation depth, $\sigma_{\mathrm{D}}$ gradually decreases to 1.38 pm, contrasting with the damage extent predicted by naive TRIM calculations.
-Along low-index zones, channeling is known to increase implantation depth compared to an amorphous model \cite{impactofchanneling}.
-Moreover, at an implantation depth of 120 nm, $\sigma_{\mathrm{D}}$ and $\sigma_{\mathrm{P}}$ remain above that of a pristine SiC, which are 0.95 pm ($\pm$ 0.2 pm) and 0.088 rad ($\pm$ 0.020 rad), respectively.
+The reconstructed phase variation is analyzed as a function of implantation depth by measuring the standard deviation of the Si peak phase ($\sigma_\textrm{P}$).
+As shown in Figure \ref{depthdependent}b, $\sigma_\textrm{P}$ reaches its maximum and minimum at implantation depths of 40 and 120 nm, respectively.
+The trend is consistent with the standard deviation of the displacements of Si away from their column depth-averaged positions, $\sigma$\textsubscript{D}, Figure \ref{depthdependent}c.
+Up to an implantation depth of 40 nm, $\sigma$\textsubscript{D} is roughly constant, 2.53 $\pm$ 0.12 pm, and aligns with the damage profile from Transport of Ions in Matter (TRIM) calculations (Figure \ref{depthdependent}d) ignoring crystallography.
+Specifically, TRIM simulations using the experimental implantation conditions predict significant vacancy creation in the vicinity of the surface due to atomic Si and C displacements, with the highest probability at roughly 32 nm from the implantation surface and maximum penetration range up to $\sim$140 nm (Figure \ref{depthdependent}d).
+Simultaneously, the maximum Er ion concentration is on the order of 4 $\times$ 10$^\textrm{19}$ ions/cm$^\textrm{3}$ at an implantation depth of $\sim$45 nm (Figure \ref{depthdependent}e, dashed line).

-Several factors contribute to the increased displacements and subsequent broadening of the Si/C phase distribution in the implanted sample, including the presence of Er and static atomic displacements along the beam direction due to implantation damage.
-For the given experimental implantation conditions, naive (ignoring crystallography) Transport of Ions in Matter (TRIM) simulations predict that the maximum Er ion concentration is on the order of $4 \times 10^{19}$ ions/cm$^{3}$ at an implantation depth of $\sim$45 nm and a penetration range up to $\sim$100 nm (\textbf{Figure \ref{ptychoreconstruct}f}, light blue).
-Simultaneously, vacancy creation is expected in the vicinity of the surface due to atomic Si and C displacements, with the highest probability at roughly 32 nm from the implantation surface (\textbf{Figure \ref{ptychoreconstruct}g}, light blue).